-Form of assessment: acknowledgement of attendance and a test on the knowledge covered in the course programme.
+Form of course credit: Confirmation of attendance and course credit a test on the knowledge covered in the course programme.

-3. Course: 'Maxillary sinus diseases - their diagnosis, differentiation and treatment'.
+3. Course: 'Diseases of the maxillary sinuses - their diagnosis, differentiation and treatment"

 to acquire detailed expertise in the epidemiology, aetiopathogenesis, diagnosis, differentiation, complications and treatment of maxillary sinus disorders.